Serphiq Find the first SEO move worth testing.

 The verdict

-Competitor analysis is only useful when it changes the work queue.
-This page is about using competitor analysis to improve decisions, not about building another endless comparison dashboard.
+Search-result comparison is only useful when it changes the work queue.
+This page is about using search-result comparison to improve decisions, not about building another endless comparison dashboard.

 • Highlights which topic gaps and page battles are worth responding to.

-• Turns competitor signals into improve, expand, consolidate, or ignore decisions.
+• Turns search-result signals into improve, expand, consolidate, or ignore decisions.

 • Keeps teams from wasting time on comparison theatre with no execution value.